-From 2008 the College will concentrate major awards on the lower income brackets to ensure that needy student receive the support they require.
-They will also allocate more variable fee income to provide assistance to all students regardless of income.
+From 2008 the College has concentrated major awards on the lower income brackets to ensure that needy students receive the support they require.
+We will also allocate more variable fee income to provide assistance to all students regardless of income.
 This will be provided in the form of vouchers which can only be used to support their ability to study whilst at the RAC.

-Bursary levels of up to £2,215 per student are available.
-All new entrants with an income level of £25,000 or less are entitled to a bursary of £1575, with an additional £500 available to students in receipt of full support who fulfil a minimum of three of the following criteria:
+Bursary levels of up to £2,155 per student are available.
+All new entrants with an income level of £25,000 or less are entitled to a bursary of £1,655 with an additional £500 available to students in receipt of full support who fulfil a minimum of three of the following criteria: